DanelonLab/Image-based-Phenotypic-Selection/Detection-By-Intensity-Thresholding/README.md

 ## Description of the workflow and User interface

-<img src="./JOB-GeneralAnalysis-IntensityThresholding-1.PNG" alt="plot" width="500"/>

-**Fig. 1 JOB for liposome detection by intensity thresholding, using a single time frame.**
-JOB name: _JOB-GeneralAnalysis-IntensityThresholding.bin_.
 For each FOV, a capture is taken, which is analysed by the General Analysis module (_Analysis1_).
 The resulting points (i.e., coordinates of the detected liposomes) are stored in _GA_points_.
 For each point in _GA_points_, the stage moves to these coordinates.
-The _Correction_misalign_ expression corrects for a potential misalignment between the intended and actual stimulation point (see Fig. S1 of manuscript).
+The _Correction_misalign_ expression corrects for a potential misalignment between the intended and actual stimulation point (see Fig. S8 of manuscript).
 The liposome is stimulated in the center of the FOV.

+<img src="./JOB-GeneralAnalysis-IntensityThresholding-1.PNG" alt="plot" width="500"/>

+**Fig. 1 JOB for liposome detection by intensity thresholding, using a single time frame.**

 <img src="./JOB-GeneralAnalysis-IntensityThresholding-2.PNG" alt="plot" width="500"/>